Spring-Klein Umpire Association

 Umpire TrainingIf you have any questions regarding baseball umpiring, training and/or scheduling at Spring-Klein please send an email to John Carroll at firstname.lastname@example.org.
 We provide learning opportunities for new umpires to established veteran umpires.

 All SKUA training classes are taught using the proven methods of the professional baseball umpire schools.
 Basic Class instructors, SKUA Umpire in Chief David Frame is a graduate of the Harry Wendelstedt Umpire School, Andrew Larkin is a graduate of The Umpire School by Minor League Baseball.
 Both David and Andrew have attended the Professional Umpire Camp and the Professional Baseball Umpire Corp Evaluation Camp.
 David is a current TASO, NCAA Division I umpire and works multiple Independent Professional Leagues (American Association and Atlantic League).
 Andrew has worked TASO, Division I college, Independent Professional and previously worked in affiliated professional baseball in the Arizona Rookie League.
 They are assisted in the Spring by Mike Carroll.
 Mike is a graduate of Harry Wendelstedt Umpire School, The Umpire School by Minor League Baseball.
-Mike is currently employed by Minor League Baseball as a Professional Minor League umpire in the South Atlantic League.
-In the off season, Mike works Division I college baseball and is an instructor for numerous camps including the Pro Umpire Camp.
+Mike is currently employed by Minor League Baseball as a Professional Minor League umpire in the Advanced "A" Florida State League.
+In the off season, Mike works Division I college baseball and is an instructor for numerous camps including the South Central Umpire Association and the Pro Umpire Camp.

 SPRING KLEIN BASIC I AND BASIC II CLASSES

-The SKUA Basic I Class will meet on MONDAY'S beginning August 1, 2016.
-The class will meet from 6 - 9 pm for the next 6 weeks, and is led by David Frame and Andrew Larkin.
+The SKUA Basic I Class will meet on MONDAY'S beginning JANUARY 9, 2017.
+The class will meet from 6 - 9 pm for the next 6 weeks, and is led by David Frame assisted by Mike Carroll & Andrew Larkin.
 This class is for umpires with little or no experience.
 Students will be taught the fundamentals of Umpiring, One Man mechanics, basic 2 man mechanics, OBR rules, Nations rules and how to handle situations on the field.
 Successful completion of this class will qualify a student to work Coach Pitch and T-Ball games at SKSA.
 Most other leagues will accept completion of the SKUA class as qualifications to work at their park as well.
 The cost for this class is $50 for the first time student only, returning students are free.

 Instructed by current MiLB/Major League rover Clint Fagan and his staff of Division 1 College and Minor League umpires.
 The core instruction of this class is used at other SCUA camps priced at several hundred dollars.
 Clint has been an extraordinary resource for SKUA and considers SKSA his home.
 Through this relationship, Clint has made this camp available to SKUA members at a reduced rate which allows SKUA members to attend at no cost (the cost is covered by the association).
 Non-SKUA members may attend at a reduced rate of $125 for all 3 days.
 This is the Premier Amateur Umpire Camp offered in the Houston area, no other camp will come close to the level of training that you can receive without traveling several hundred miles and paying many times the cost.
 Students attending the Basic I and Basic II classes can attend with special breakout sessions taught specifically tailored to your current level.
 Contact email@example.com for details.